Skip to contentUnited States Department of Transportation - Federal Highway AdministrationSearch FHWAFeedback

 To: Division Administrators

-The FHWA Administrator has approved the first distribution of the FBP funds to eligible ferry boat operators based on the 2010 National Census of Ferry Operators.
-Please notify your State DOTs that these funds may be requested for allocation and obligation.
+The FHWA Administrator has approved the full year distribution of the FBP funds to ferry boat operators that have been determined to be preliminarily eligible based on the 2010 National Census of Ferry Operators.
+Please notify your State DOT that they may now request allocation of these funds for projects ready to be authorized.
+This memorandum cancels and replaces the February 5, 2013, memorandum from David Nicol which announced the first half year funding distribution.

 These funds are available until expended but are subject to August redistribution.
 Therefore, any funds that will not be obligated by the end of FY 2013 must be returned to this office.
 The funds will be available for obligation again the following fiscal year.